6 Best RN to BSN Programs in Washington (Online & Campus) – 2023 Rankings

 • A current unrestricted Washington state RN license (or proof of licensure eligibility);

 • A direct transferable associate degree (ADN);

 • A cumulative GPA of 3.0 or higher in all college courses;

 • Proof of completion of the College of Nursing’s prerequisites; and

 • A minimum 2.0 GPA for each individual prerequisite course.

-What are the 6 Best Accredited RN to BSN Programs in Washington (Online & Campus) for 2020?
+What are the 6 Best Accredited RN to BSN Programs in Washington for 2023?

 Program Overview: Western Washington University offers a unique advantage through its collaborative partnerships with healthcare facilities and other educational institutions.
 For instance, the hybrid RN to BSN program at the university’s main campus in Bellingham is offered through Woodring College of Education.
 Starting in fall and spring, the program takes a year to complete if taken full-time and two years if you opt for part-time.
 While half of the core courses require face-to-face attendance, that is a full day each week; few courses are offered online.
 Out of the total 180 credits required to graduate, you can transfer up to 60 credits from your previous coursework and earn your degree sooner.
 The curriculum is designed to teach social justice, nursing leadership, health policy and community care.

 • The collaborative educational initiative between Western Washington and Woodring colleges brings in a dynamic approach as you benefit from both of their multiple healthcare partnerships.